-Acquiring knowledge of and insight into selected areas of the Islamic legal system, such as family law and criminal law.
+Acquiring knowledge of and insight into selected areas of the Islamic legal system, in particular family law and criminal law.

-Reading, discussing, reflecting critically and formulating one’s personal views on issues raised in the selected literature about Islamic law in a well-founded and coherent manner.
+Discussing, reflecting critically and formulating one’s personal views on issues raised in the lectures and selected literature on Islamic law in a well-founded and coherent manner.

 The timetables are available through My Timetable.